WHEN A TREE GROWS ACROSS A BOUNDARY – AND CAUSES A NUISANCE

 Trees often don’t start out straddling property lines.
 Rather, they sprout as carefree saplings, but later grow above and below the ground without regard for metes and bounds.

 Do you remember Flap Your Wings?
 It’s a great children’s book by P.D.
-Eastman, a favorite of my grandson Ezra (almost 2-1/2) a story in which Mr. and Mrs. Bird suddenly find an oversize egg in their nest, placed there by a well-meaning stranger who found the orb on the ground and wrongly deduced it had fallen from the tree.
+Eastman, a favorite of my 4-year-old grandson Ezra, a story in which Mr. and Mrs. Bird suddenly find an oversize egg in their nest, placed there by a well-meaning stranger who found the orb on the ground and wrongly deduced it had fallen from the tree.
 They love and care for the egg, but it hatches into something that unexpectedly becomes a real nuisance in their nest.
-A great book with a happy ending… but no spoiler alert needed here.
+A great book with a happy ending… but no spoiler alert is needed here.
 We won’t tell you what hatched.

 When the Bergins planted a tree on their land in 1942, they had little idea that it would grow into a big problem.
 The tree thrived over 25 years, a great oak from a little acorn having grown, so to speak.
 (All right, it was an elm, but you take the point…) It expanded from its modest plot toward and across the boundary line with their neighbors, in the process knocking the neighbors’ chain link fence out of line, raising the sidewalk and causing drainage problems.